Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 plug for the computer
 - 1 plug for the video projector
 - 1 trash can

+### p.
+Reprography

+The reprography room is 10,68m².

+The reprography room have to contain :
+- 1 printer / scanner
+- 1 trashcan
+- 1 desk

 ## B. Halls
 ### a.
 Drone Zone